Acoma Pueblo: Present-day

 About 300 two- and three-story adobe buildings stand on the mesa, with exterior ladders used to access the upper levels where residents live.
 Access to the mesa is by a road blasted into the rock face during the 1950s, navigable by car and bus.
 Footpaths down the mesa can still be used.
 Approximately 30 or so people live permanently on the mesa, with the population increasing on the weekends, as family members come to visit, and tourists, some 55,000 annually, visit for the day.

 Acoma Pueblo has no electricity, running water, or sewage disposal.
-Reservation lands surround the mesa, totaling 600 mi2.
-Tribal members live both on the reservation and outside it.
 Contemporary Acoma culture remains relatively closed.
 According to the 2000 United States census, 4,989 people identify themselves as Acoma.

-Governance and reservation
+Government

+Map of the Acoma and neighboring tribes.

 The administration of the Pueblo of Acoma in 2025 is: